xLuckySe7en/command-line-interpreter/README.md

 It contains several key components/functionalities of a usual shell.

 # A quick note on usage
-This shell expects users to specify the binary folders (namely `/bin/`) when inputting commands.
+This shell expects binary folders (namely `/bin/`) be specified when inputting commands.
 For example, **this** throws an error `smash > ls`, but **this** doesn't `smash > /bin/ls`.

 # Built-in Commands